 We all signed the card for Dara this morning at the pool.
 Earlier in the week we found out that she was struck by a pickup truck while she was riding her bike and airlifted to Boston.
 Fortunately, her injuries aren’t critical, but—if what I’ve heard is correct—she did break some bones and is going to be recovering for a while.

 (Ignore the one-sided bias in the article.
 And don’t bother reading the comments; they’ll just make you angry, even if you’re not a cyclist.
 But, Yay Dara! for looking like you’re in your mid-20s!)

-My fellow drivers, here are some tips for coexisting with bicyclists on the road:
+My fellow drivers, here are some tips that I’ve taken from Lawyer Christopher M. Sierra which I recommend following if you are to coexist with bicyclists on the road:

 - Share the road.
 It’s the law.
 You don’t have an exclusive right to the roadways.

 - We are not out here to inconvenience you.
 If you have a problem with making space for cyclists, you need to (re)learn some basic “how to get along with others” skills.
 Start with empathy and go from there.
 If you don’t know what I mean, imagine yourself, your spouse, or your child on that bike, and see if that doesn’t change what you’re thinking about doing.